SandyRodger/JS_210/assessment_revisions.md

 about 5 hours ago
 This isn't quite precise enough.
 Can you identify three concrete examples of said errors that don't throw errors in sloppy mode but do throw errors in strict mode?

+Revision:

+An example of sloppy mode allowing silent errors which could later cause problems is allowing variables to be initialized without being declared.
+If a variable is initialized without `let`, `var` or `const` it becomes a property of the global object.
+This means that it can easily be accessed accidentally later in the progam, causing errors.
+Strict mode raises an exception if variables are initialized without declaration.

+Another example is that in sloppy mode one can define two function parameters with the same name.

+Strict mode prevents some newer keywords, such as `let` and `static` from being used as variable names.

 ### 6

 Consider the following code: